koreankiwi99/KoSyntaxPrompt/README.md

 The study focuses on understanding performance variations and optimizing prompt structures to improve reasoning accuracy.

 ## Contents
-- Introduction[docs/INTRODUCTION.md]: An overview of the research question and objectives.
+- [Introduction](docs/INTRODUCTION.md): An overview of the research question and objectives.
-- Experiment Methods: Detailed description of the experimental setup, including the types of prompts used, model configurations, and evaluation criteria.
+- [Experiment Methods](docs/METHODOLOGY.md): Detailed description of the experimental setup, including the types of prompts used, model configurations, and evaluation criteria.
-- Results: Summary of findings from the experiments, including performance metrics and observed trends.
+- [Results](docs/RESULTS.md): Summary of findings from the experiments, including performance metrics and observed trends.

 ## Repository Structure